kubeflow/website/content/en/docs/external-add-ons/fairing/gcp/configure-gcp.md

 If you have not installed Kubeflow Fairing, follow the guide to [installing Kubeflow Fairing][fairing-install] before continuing.

-## Using Kubeflow Fairing with Kubeflow notebooks
+## Using Kubeflow Fairing with Kubeflow workbenches

-The standard Kubeflow notebook images include Kubeflow Fairing and come preconfigured to run training jobs on your Kubeflow cluster.
+The standard Kubeflow workbench images include Kubeflow Fairing and come preconfigured to run training jobs on your Kubeflow cluster.
 No additional configuration is required.

-If your Kubeflow notebook server was built from a custom Jupyter Docker image, follow the instruction in this guide to configure your notebooks environment with access to your Kubeflow environment.
+If your Kubeflow workbench server was built from a custom Docker image, follow the instruction in this guide to configure your workbenches environment with access to your Kubeflow environment.

 ## Install and configure the Google Cloud SDK